govau/pancake/README.md

 - node `v7.4.0`
 - node `v7.5.0`

-_Dependencies have been fixed to specific versions to keep the dependency tree and security impact as low as possible._
+_Dependencies have been fixed to specific versions to keep the dependency tree and security impact as low as possible.
+We also ship a `yarn.lock` file._

 **[⬆ back to top](#content)**